-As with most Disney hotels, it is about a 30-minute drive from the airport, with only about 5 minutes of it being off I-4.
-We arrived around 2 pm mid-week, yet the highways were not congested yet and we didn’t have any issue finding our hotel using my phones GPS.
+As with most Disney hotels, it is about a 30-minute drive from the Orlando airport to Hyatt Grand Cypress, with only about 5 minutes of it being off I-4.
+We arrived around 2 pm mid-week, yet the highways were not congested yet and we didn’t have any issue finding our hotel using my phone’s GPS.

 Disney Springs is only 9 minutes away and you can take the back roads past the resorts on Buena Vista Drive.